How to Tell If Someone Else Is Using Your Snapchat Account

 How to Get Your Snapchat Login History and Devices List

-- Upon login, Snapchat might ask you to complete a Captcha.
+- Upon login, Snapchat asks you to complete a Captcha.
 That’s for additional safety and to verify that you’re not a robot.
-Complete this step to access your account.

 - If login fails and you know you entered the correct password, someone may have hacked your account.
 Click or tap on the “Forgot Password” link and follow the password reset instructions.